January 18, 2021

-No one can fully understand the struggles of a mental illness unless they have been there themselves.
-For those who have journeyed through a mental illness and come through the other side, they have invaluable advice and inspiration to share with those beginning or in the middle of their journey.
+No one can fully understand the struggles of an adolescent mental illness unless they have been there themselves.
+For those young adults who have journeyed through a mental illness and come through the other side, they have invaluable advice and inspiration to share with those beginning or in the middle of their journey.

 They know what it is like to go through mental health and/or substance use issues and they know what it is like to find healing in treatment.
-Now, after stepping back into their life, they can see the difference treatment has had.
-Now, they can help others who are on their own mental health journey and become a mental health mentor.
+Now, after stepping back into their life, they can see the difference treatment has made and help others who are on their own mental health journey, by becoming a mental health mentor.

-Does this sound like you?
-If so, learn more about mental health mentoring and how you can make a difference in the life of another young adult.
+In honor of National Mentoring Month, learn more about mental health mentoring and how you can make a difference in the life of an adolescent or young adult.

 The Power of Peer Mentorship

 You have a unique power in being able to relate to a teen going through their own mental health issues.
 As a peer, you won’t need to work so hard to earn their trust.
-You have vocabulary and knowledge of the culture that they understand and can relate to.
+You have knowledge of the culture and a vocabulary that they understand and can relate to.
 They will look up to you simply because you are one of them.

-Everyone wins when you, as a peer, are willing to step up, share your story, and share your experiences.
+Everyone wins when you, as a peer, are willing to step up and share your mental health experiences.
 You have so much power just from being in the middle of it.
 You are raw, you are real, and other people will change their lives because of your story.

 In addition to being more relatable, you also have the power of experience.
-When you are able to step into your story and speak out about your mental health issue, you give power to your story.
-You have the experience, and it is that experience that is now and real and relatable to your peers.
+When you are able to step into your story and speak out about your mental health, you give power to your story.
+You have the experience, and it is that experience that is now real and relatable to your peers.

-Additionally, sharing in the treatment process allows for added growth as you relate to one another’s journeys and inspire one another with your successes, big and small.
-It is also like a refresher course for you to remember all of the things you learned in treatment.
-And, who knows, you may even learn something new that you missed the first time around.
+Additionally, sharing allows for added growth as you relate to one another’s journeys and inspire one another with your successes, big and small.

 True mentoring allows you to live by example, as well as having the humility to be taught by someone else, too.

 You do not need to be a formal mentor to share the power of your life with other people.
-Maybe there is a mental health club at school, or perhaps you can start one.
-Maybe you can mentor a friend or a sibling.
+Maybe there is a mental health club in your community or at school or maybe you can mentor a friend or a sibling.

-Mentoring is often as simple as sharing your newly found superpowers of mental health and wellness with others around you.
+Mentoring is often as simple as sharing your mental health and wellness with others around you.
 As a peer, you have powers and the ability to relate that no grownups have.
 You have power in that you are walking the path and showing the way.
 Not as a superior, but as a peer.

 Find your inner mentor today.
 The difference that you make in others’ lives can also help you.

-Discover the power of mentoring others.
+Discover the power of mentoring.
 What you do to help others may help you even more.
-Call Potomac Programs at 1-855-557-5448 for support.
+Contact Embark Behavioral Health for support today.